Undergraduate Program

 Students also may choose German as the language of concentration as part of the International Business, Language, and Culture degree, offered jointly by Georgetown University College of Arts & Sciences and McDonough School of Business.

 Majors are required and other students are strongly encouraged to have a significant study abroad experience during their studies either through the German Department’s Trier Summer Program or through one of the study abroad sites at a German-language university.
-Georgetown presently has formal arrangements with the Universities of Berlin, Munich, Tübingen, and Vienna.
+Georgetown presently has formal arrangements with the Universities of Berlin, Munich, Tübingen, Freiburg, and Vienna.